 - Unwaged/Student/Senior: $44/person (includes $4 online registration fee)

 Select the ‘Registration’ link from the Main Menu bar above, or click here to go to the registration page, then scroll down to the appropriate section that has the type of class you wish to apply for (e.g. ‘Religious Diversity’ classes or ‘Language classes’.
 Make sure that you chose the correct ‘Pay Now’ button for the location of the class you wish to enroll in.
 Fill in your details, select ‘Pay Now’ and you will be taken to a Payments page where you can securely enter in your payment details.
 A receipt will automatically be generated for you.

 All classes are taught by Todd Nachowitz, PhD.
 Todd has been a part-time lecturer in Religious Studies at the University of Waikato where he taught introductory courses on Comparative Religion; Religious Fundamentalism, Extremism and Terrorism; Religion in Secular Society; and Islam.
 Todd has a Masters Degree in Development Anthropology from Syracuse University in upstate New York (1991) and a PhD from the University of Waikato (2015) in Political Science and Public Policy where he completed his thesis on diversity governance and the Indian diaspora in New Zealand.
 Prior to settling in New Zealand in 1995, Todd lived and worked in the United States, India, Pakistan and Nepal.
-He spent 11 years in South Asia as the Academic Director of university study-abroad programmes in Varanasi, India (for the University of Wisconsin-Madison); Lahore, Pakistan (for the University of California-Berkeley); and Kathmandu, Nepal (for School for International Training, based in Brattleboro, Vermont, USA) that focused on language, culture and religion.
+He spent 11 years in South Asia as the Academic Director for university study-abroad programmes in Varanasi, India (for the University of Wisconsin-Madison); Lahore, Pakistan (for the University of California-Berkeley); and Kathmandu, Nepal (for School for International Training, based in Brattleboro, Vermont, USA) that focused on language, culture and religion.
 Todd speaks Hindu and Urdu, and is a specialist in comparative world religions and the history, religions, languages and cultures of South Asia.
 Todd’s most recent research and publications involve religious diversity, the Indian diaspora, and the history and development of multiculturalism in New Zealand.
 He was a founding Trustee and former Centre Coordinator of the Religious Diversity Centre, based in Auckland, and a member of the Executive Committee of the Waikato Interfaith Council.

 SOME COMMENTS FROM PREVIOUS CLASS EVALUATIONS: